Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

 Development
 -----------

-A local checkout of the frameworks repo can be shared with locally-running services (i.e. frontend applications) as follows:
+A local checkout of the frameworks repo can be shared with locally-running services (i.e. frontend applications).
+There are two ways of doing this:

-- from this repo, run `npm link`
-- from each app, run `npm link digitalmarketplace-frameworks`

-Your frontend apps will then be using your local copy of the framework data rather than the version specified in their `package.json` - for example, whenever you:

- - rebuild the app's `content` directory by running `make frontend-build`; or
- - run `npm run frontend-build:watch` to automatically rebuild the framework content whenever a framework YML file changes.
+1. From this repo, run `npm link`; from each app, run `npm link digitalmarketplace-frameworks`.
+You can then run `npm run frontend-build:watch` to automatically rebuild the framework content whenever a framework YML file changes.
+Restart the app in dmrunner to pick up changes.
+2. From each app, run `npm install ../digitalmarketplace-frameworks`.
+Then rebuild the app.

 Don't forget that you may also need to generate schemas into the API's `json_schema` directory using the `scripts/generate-validation-schemas.py` script in this repo, or similarly update the Search API using the